+413 658 7907

 • By Mike Anderson

-• In Mike's Blog, Teaching Strategies, Uncle Curmudgeon
+• In Engaging Academics, Uncle Curmudgeon

 Every now and then, I come across a letter from Uncle Curmudgeon, an old retired teacher, to his niece, Kennari, an aspiring new teacher.
 I’m happy to pass them along from time to time!
 Enjoy! -Mike Dear Kennari-